paralax/ColossalOpera/easy/integer_sequence_search_1.md

 # Input Description

 You'll be given two integers, *N* and *M*, which tell you how many sequences to read to form your database and then how many search queries to process, respectively.
 Then you'll be given the database as *N* pairs of *name* and *first 10 terms of the sequence* pair.
 Then you'll be given *M* queries of a series of integers.
 Note that the overlap of the query and the sequence database will be unambiguous but is not guaranteed to overlap completely.
+All sequences to search will be contiguous (e.g. no gaps).
 Sequence names will use the OEIS naming convention

 Example: